RTWWorld/pubsub-examples/DotNet/WindowsApp/README.md

 If your website or mobile app has data that needs to be updated in the user’s interface as it changes (e.g. real-time stock quotes or ever changing social news feed) ORTC is the reliable, easy, unbelievably fast, “works everywhere” solution.

-## The .NET sample apps
+## The .NET Windows Application sample
-These sample apps use the Realtime® Framework Pub/Sub .NET library to connect, send and receive messages through a Realtime® Server in the cloud.
+This sample app (a Windows application) uses the Realtime® Framework Pub/Sub .NET library to connect, send and receive messages through a Realtime® Server in the cloud.

-Two versions are supplied: A Windows Application and a Website Application.

 ![ScreenShot](http://ortc.xrtml.org/screenshots/2.1.0/DotNet/Screen.jpg)